itm154/espotify/README.md

 #### Known issues

 - Title/Artist/Artist which is in another language (e.g Japanese) doesn't display anything
-- Long Title/Artist/Artist goes out of the displat (idk how to make it scroll)
+- Long Title/Artist/Artist goes out of the display (idk how to make it scroll)